The Border Stone was built by the border to a hiking trail. Next to it there is the Tree of Life as a part of a monument. Here the story begins...

 Link: Film on the inauguration ceremony

-„Tree of life - a peace memorial for Germany" is the writing on the sign in front of the Tree of Life, that has been bent. „Peace for the world” is a task which can only be achieved together with others.
+„Tree of life - a Peace Mark for Germany" is the writing on the sign in front of the Tree of Life, that has been bent. „Peace for the world” is a task which can only be achieved together with others.
 The Tree of Life symbolically overcomes the separation between man and the divine spark in his midst: "Recognize the Holy ..."
 That is how people are connected in their most inner.
 Without this realization, no peace is possible.
 That's why the story starts here.
-The origin of the idea of the Peace Memorial was rooted in Berlin’s Holocaust Memorial Debate.
+The origin of the idea of the Peace Mark was rooted in Berlin’s Holocaust Memorial Debate.
 In 1998 I took part in it with a book.
 My idea reflected the insight, that in addition to the admonishing memorials of a painful past in the same context we need public spaces and symbols that are dedicated to a good future with each other.

 This is the "dark side" of the Border Stone.
 It connects to the German commemorative culture, visible in admonishing memorials about a dark past.
 There is also a local connection to this darkest chapter of German history.
 Just below this place in the valley was once a KZ-subcamp.
 Later Markus von Kempen will briefly present this local history as part of the inauguration ceremony for the Local Council of Hochstädten.
 Everything that I could investigate later about this history I have published in the chapter "Local past" on this website.